srxh/learngit/readme.txt

 what how are you?
-git is a distribute version control system.
+git is a free software distribute version control system.